XMLTV/xmltv/README.md

 % make install
 ```

-To install in a custom directory, replace the first line with
+To install to a custom directory, update the first line to provide a suitable `PREFIX` location:
-something like

 ```
-% perl Makefile.PL PREFIX=/wherever/
+% perl Makefile.PL PREFIX=/opt/xmltv/
 ```

 The system requirements are Perl 5.8.3 or later, and a few Perl modules.
 You will be asked about some optional components; if you choose not to install them then there are fewer dependencies.